jorishr/notes-on-backend/network_requests/browser_storage/cookies.md

 ## Cookie options
 ### Path
 Set path to the `root: path=/` to make the cookie accessible from all website pages.
-If set to `path=/admin` the cookie is only visibile at that page and its subroutes.
+If set to `path=/admin` the cookie is only visible at that page and its sub-routes.

 ### Domain
 By default, a cookie is accessible only at the domain that set it.
 Though not at subdomains.
 To include the subdomains explicitly set the domain option to: